Obsidian chips (pack of 10) for the classroom from the Tarawera volcanic eruption of 1886 in the Bay of Plenty Region, New Zealand.

 Specific gravity: ~2.4

-Specimens are usually no smaller than 10mm x 10mm x 5mm.
+Specimens are approximately 10mm x 10mm x 5mm with very sharp edges.